-- (b) to the extent the exchange of information takes place pursuant to R-22, imposing reasonable search limitations for electronic and other documents if the parties are unable to agree; - (c) allocating costs of producing documentation, including electronically-stored documentation; - (d) in the case of willful non-compliance with any order issued by the arbitrator, drawing adverse inferences, excluding evidence and other submissions, and/or making special allocations of costs or an interim award of costs arising from such non-compliance; and - (e) issuing any other enforcement orders that the arbitrator is empowered to issue under applicable law.
+- (b) to the extent the exchange of information takes place pursuant to R-22, imposing reasonable search limitations for electronic and other documents if the parties are unable to agree; - (c) allocating costs of producing documentation, including electronically stored documentation: - (d) in the case of willful non-compliance with any order issued by the arbitrator, drawing adverse inferences, excluding evidence and other submissions. - (e) issuing any other enforcement orders that the arbitrator is empowered to issue under applicable law.